 During my first years in Taos I designed and made jewelry, studied tapestry weaving, created fiber sculpture, wrote poetry and continued to hone my drawing skills.
 It was also during those years that I also began to teach art.
 By the late seventies I decide to return to painting.
 My teachers were not only the famous local landscape painters, Alyce Frank and Barbara Zaring that I painted with every week, or Fritz Scholder that I studied with, but also the early Taos Art Society Founders whose works I learned from.
 I read Robert Henri’s “The Art Spirit” and stood painting the same scenes that Joseph Sharp and Herbert Dunton had painted.
 I studied the French Impressionists and the Fauves, the Cubists and then finally the Abstract Expressionists.
 By the late eighties I was ready to return to school.

 In 1990 I moved to Albuquerque to attend the University of New Mexico.
 By that time I had already been showing my work nationally and had exhibited with several of my professors.
 My main goal in getting a BFA was to fill in the gaps in my knowledge of Art History.
 During that time I took a break from the heightened color and landscapes I had become known for and explored the thousands of shades of black and white in non-objective works.
 I graduated with honors in 1993.
-I had planned to work on a Masters in Fine Arts however my youngest son who was three at the time was diagnosed with autism so I chose a path that would allow me to care for him and stay involved in the arts.
-I applied for the Masters of Art Education program and graduated, again with honors in 2003.
+In the late 1990's I applied for the Masters of Art Education program and graduated, again with honors, in 2003.